codio/site/source/docs/content/authoring/hide-folder.html.md

 <img alt="authtoken" src="/img/docs/guides/project_2.png" class="simple"/>

 ###  Defining folders
 To define which folder(s) to show - any other folders are automatically hidden - first select a page.
-Next, in the Step Path field you specify the folder or folders which should be shown in the file tree.
+Next, in the Show Folders field you specify the folder or folders which should be shown in the file tree.
 Use the `;` character to separate multiple folders.

 <img alt="authtoken" src="/img/docs/guides/project_3.png" class="simple"/>

 If you have several Guides sections that have the same folders shown, then you only need define the folders on the first section.
-All subsequent sections will use the same Step Path setting until a new one is encountered.
+All subsequent sections will use the same Show Folders setting until a new one is encountered.